jazz-community/work-item-command-line/README.md

 Unzip the Plain Java Client Libraries into a folder on your local disc for example C:\ELM702\PlainJavaAPI.
 The JAR files are supposed to be in this specific folder.

-To run the EWM SCM Utils, edit the wcl.bat or wcl.sh and change the environment variables JAVA_HOME and PLAIN_JAVA to your Java JRE and the Plain Java Client Libraries you installed e.g. our values e.g.
+To run the EWM SCM Utils, edit the wcl.bat or wcl.sh and change the environment variables JAVA_HOME and PLAIN_JAVA to your Java JRE and the Plain Java Client Libraries you installed to your values e.g.

 PLAIN_JAVA=C:\ELM702\PlainJavaAPI